-Market days are mondays, wednesdays and fridays, and bear witness to Elne's role as an agricultural region, with the vineyards and orchards especially reflected in the local produce available.
+Market days are Mondays, Wednesdays and Fridays, with lots of local produce reminding us of Elne's role as an agricultural region, with the vineyards and orchards of particular importance.

-A highly regarded impressionist painter and friend of Matisse called Etienne Terrus also came from Elne, and spent much of his career here painting watercolours of local landscapes.
-If you are not familiar with the artist visit the Museum Terrus to see his works, and works by other contemporary artists.
+A highly regarded impressionist painter and friend of Matisse called Etienne Terrus also came from Elne and spent a substantial part of his career here painting watercolours of local landscapes.
+If you are not familiar with the artist we suggest you visit the Museum Terrus to see his works, along with works by other contemporary artists.
 The influence of Terrus on the town has also encouraged other artists, potteries and related arts to open galleries here.